- Must visit

 Discover the best of Charleston — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Charleston trip today.

-Tip 18-20% at restaurants; 20%+ for great service.
-Tip bartenders USD 1-2 per drink, taxis 10-15%, hotel staff USD 2-5, and round up for cafes if desired.
+Tip 18-20% in restaurants; 20%+ for great service.
+Tip USD 1-2 per drink at bars, round up taxis, and tip hotel staff and valet.

 Find answers to the most common questions about traveling from Pooler, GA to Charleston, SC by bus.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest bus, the cheapest option, or tips for making the most of your visit at Charleston, SC, this guide helps you travel smarter and with confidence.